arcus-azure/arcus/community/blog/2020-05-New-authorization-and-enhanced-logging-in-WebApi-v1.0.1/README.md

 ## Breaking changes

+Last but not least, we have simplified our package structure to make it easier to keep track of dependencies.

+Here is an overview:
+- `Arcus.WebApi.Security.Authentication` and `Arcus.WebApi.Security.Authorization` are now consolidated into `Arcus.WebApi.Security`
+- `Arcus.WebApi.Correlation` has been moved into `Arcus.WebApi.Logging`
 * Starting from this version, the different packages `Arcus.WebApi.Security.Authentication` and `Arcus.WebApi.Security.Authorization` have been merged together in `Arcus.WebApi.Security`.
 The reason for this was that the functionality in both packages is mostly all the time used togehter and doesn't have much meaning on its own.
 * Starting from this version, we have decided to merge the correlation and logging functionality into a single package: `Arcus.WebApi.Logging`.